FAQ

 Can my partner, family member, or friend donate samples?

 Yes.
-We welcome samples from individuals with HD, affected or unaffected family members, or people with no family history who want to support HD research.
+We welcome samples from all Canadians with or without a neurodegenerative brain disorder.
 All samples hold valuable information for researchers.

 Where is the Biobank located?